Archivists acquire, manage and maintain documents and other materials that have historical importance for individuals, organisations and nations.

 - preparing record-keeping systems and procedures for archival research and for the retention or destruction of records.

-For a more detailed overview of an archivists role visit this archivist job profile.
+For a more detailed overview of an archivists role, visit the archivist job profile on Prospects or watch this Careers at the National Theatre: Archivist YouTube video.

 A university degree in any discipline (though usually in an historical field) is needed to be accepted onto a postgraduate course in archives, which is the normal entry route.
 This qualification needs to be accredited by the Archives and Record Association (ARA).